withastro/astro/packages/integrations/markdoc/README.md

 ### Use Astro components as Markdoc tags

-You can configure [Markdoc tags][markdoc-tags] that map to components.
+You can configure [Markdoc tags][markdoc-tags] that map to `.astro` components.
 You can add a new tag by creating a `markdoc.config.mjs|ts` file at the root of your project and configuring the `tag` attribute.

 This example renders an `Aside` component, and allows a `type` prop to be passed as a string: